jsk-services/YoloWorldService/README.md

 `Lable` method is basically same to `Detect` method, the only difference is this method is designed for quick test, so it will return the result image where detected objects are labeled.

+## Client

+Package `yolo_world_client` provides a client class `YoloWorldClient`, which wraps the process of image encoding and decoding.

+## Makefile

+Use `make run` to build the Docker image and start a Docker container on your machine.

+Use `make clean` to stop the container, and then delete the container and image from your machine.

+You can customize the image and the container with following three variable of the Makefile:
+- IMAGE_NAME: the tag of the image built by 'build' command.
+- CONTAINER_NAME: the name of the container started by 'run' command.
+- SERVICE_PORT: the port which the service will be listening on.